zsoldosp/treerunner/README.markdown

-# TreeTest
+# TreeRunner

 _Note: at this stage, this is an alpha, proof-of-concept level code!_

 ## History / Explanation

-The idea of TreeTest grew out from the pain of a codebase with too many integrated tests - it took forever to run them all.
+The idea of TreeRunner grew out from the pain of a codebase with too many integrated tests - it took forever to run them all.
 One of the reasons for the slownes was that the same scenarios were repeated across multiple tests, but in such a way that it's impossible to structure them into